vacp2p/rfc/content/docs/rfcs/75/README.md

     package prollytree;

     message Node {
-        string data = 1;              // The data stored in the node int64 timestamp = 2;          // Timestamp or other unique identifier
+        bytes data = 1;              // The data stored in the node int64 timestamp = 2;          // Timestamp or other unique identifier
-        string node_hash = 3;         // Hash of the node
+        bytes node_hash = 3;         // Hash of the node
         int32 level = 4;              // Level of the node in the tree
-        string merkel_hash = 5;       // Merkel hash of the node
+        bytes merkel_hash = 5;       // Merkel hash of the node
         bool is_tail = 6;             // Flag indicating if it's a tail node

         // Relationships (IDs or indices of related nodes)